 The research methodology course is mandated by the MEHE.
 This course must be taken by all MS bound students.
-However the specific experiences organized around the general topics may be tailored to meet program's need.
+However, the specific experiences organized around the general topics may be tailored to meet the program's need.
 The description of the Engineering required course is described below.

 ENGR 600 Engineering Research Methods 3(3,0) This course in ntroduces students to quantitative and qualitative m ethods for engaging in meaningfu I research.
-The student, at the end of the course , will attain skills in research inte nt and design, methodology and technique, forma at and presentation, and data ma nagement.
-Throughout the course, the student's ability to use this become a more effective researcher will be deve will be able to develop a hypothesis about a res ed questions; frame the problem with the correct res collect data collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; nical documentation of all the phases of a resear feasibility of research proposals; and present data to support of decisions in front of stakeholders.
+The student, at the end of the course , will attain skills in research inte nt and design, methodology and technique, forma at and presentation, and data ma inagement.
+Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be deve loped.
+In particular, the student v will be able to develop a hypothesis about a res earch problem and ed questions; frame the problem with the correct res collect data that accurately addresses the research prob lem; measure the of a solution methodology; analyze data to make provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support of decisions in front of stakeholders.

-BIOM 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to gra duation projects structure and content).
-Prerequisi te: ENGL 217.
+BIOM 690 Canstone Research Project 3(3, 0)

+A capstone course requiring group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation project's structure and content).
+Prerequisite: ENGL 217.

-BIOM 695A Master Thesis I 3(3 0) BICINI 695A Master inesis i .3(.3 (1)
+BIOM 695A Master Thesis I 3(3, 0)